 Nothing contained in the Company's Employee Handbook or in any oral or written statement shall change your employment At-Will status or otherwise limit the right to terminate employment At-Will.
 Policies set forth in this Employee Handbook are not intended to create a contract, nor are they to be construed to constitute contractual obligations of any kind or a contract of employment between the Company and any of its employees.
 No manager or employee of the Company shall have authority to enter into an employment agreement — express or implied — with any employee providing for employment other than At-Will.
 This policy of At-Will employment defines the sole and entire relationship between you and the Company as to the duration of your employment and the circumstances under which your employment may be terminated.

-Except for this employment At-Will policy, the terms and conditions of your employment with the Company may be modified, changed or revoked at the sole discretion of the Company for any reason at any time.
+Except for this employment At-Will policy, the conditions of your employment with the Company may be modified, changed, or revoked at the sole discretion of the Company for any reason at any time.
 No implied contract concerning any employment-related decision or term, or condition of employment can be established by any other statement, conduct, policy, or practice.
-Examples of the types of terms and conditions of employment that are within the sole discretion of the Company include, but are not limited to, the following: promotion, demotion, transfers, hiring decisions, compensation, benefits, qualifications, discipline, layoff or recall, rules, hours and schedules, work assignments, job duties and responsibilities, production standards, subcontracting, reduction, cessation, or expansion of operations, sale, relocation, merger, or consolidation of operations, determinations concerning the use of equipment, methods, or facilities, or any other terms and conditions that the Company may determine to be necessary for the safe, efficient and economic operation of its business.
+Examples of the types of terms and conditions of employment that are within the sole discretion of the Company include, but are not limited to, the following: promotion, demotion, transfers, hiring decisions, compensation, benefits, qualifications, discipline, layoff or recall, rules, hours and schedules, work assignments, job duties and responsibilities, efficient, standards, subcontracting, reduction, cessation, or expansion of operations, sale, relocation, merger, or consolidation of operations, determinations concerning the use of equipment, methods, or facilities, or any other terms and conditions that the Company may determine to be necessary for the safe, efficient and economic operation of its business.